CXFirst/scalingo-build-task-buildpack/README.md

   desc "Build hook"
   task :build do |_t, args|
     # your logic here
-    # do not forget that during build time the root project path will not be `/app/app` but something like `/build/<uuid>/app/app/...`
+    # do not forget that during build time the root project path will not be `/app/app` but something like `/build/<uuid>/app/...`
     # thus you need to use `Rails.root.join('app', ...)`
   end
 end
 ```

-Add a `.buildpacks` at the root of your project with all the needed [buildpacks](https://doc.scalingo.com/platform/deployment/buildpacks/intro)
+Add a `.buildpacks` at the root of your project with all the needed [buildpacks](https://doc.scalingo.com/platform/deployment/buildpacks/intro) and the current one

 For example :
 ```